Degree Plan Information

 - A student pursuing a second baccalaureate degree must complete all university, college, and department/curricular requirements for the subsequent degree not covered in the first degree.
 In all cases, the total semester credit hours required must be at least 30 additional hours applicable to the subsequent degree.
 At least 12 hours of 3000- and 4000-level course work must be completed in each field of study.

 - All baccalaureate degrees require a minimum of 45 SCH of upper-level credit hours, except for the B.A.A.S.
 Business, B.A.A.S.
 Information Technology, B.S.
-Aviation Science, and B.S.N. programs.
+Aviation Science, B.A.A.S.
+Psychology and B.S.N. programs.

 - SPECIAL CONSIDERATIONS